orne-io/contracts/contracts/airdrop/merkle-cli/README.md

 pnpm i
 ```

-Generate a json file with the airdrop list
+Generate a `airdrop.json` file at the root with the airdrop list

 Example: